eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/run.rst

 Putting all together
 ^^^^^^^^^^^^^^^^^^^^

-Finally, from the build directory, run the publisher and subscriber applications from various terminals.
+Finally, from the build directory, run the publisher and subscriber applications from two terminals.

 .. code-block:: bash